 Pro/ Engineer was based on solid modeling and use the Parametric concept to create a parent-child relationship in the 3D model feature tree.
 Pro Engineer had an intuitive interface and that was the deal-breaker for many industries

 The dominance of CATIA and Pro / Engineer

 1988 saw a major breakthrough for CAD software when Boring announced that they will use CATIA to design their Boring 777 aircraft.
 That generated about $1B revenue for Dassault System who supplies CATIA

 The entry of the leader: SolidWorks

-SolidWorks simplifies the way CAD software works and it was very to learn even by newbies who entered recently into CAD industry.
-SolidWorks also works on the same parametric approach and a very simple and I future interface.
-Soon after launch, it becomes very popular and people started using it as a replacement of Pro E.
+SolidWorks simplifies the way CAD software works and it was very to learn even by newbies who entered recently into the CAD industry.
+SolidWorks also works on the same parametric approach and a very simple and future interface.
+Soon after launch, it becomes very popular and people started using it as a replacement for Pro E.

 Solid Works was bought by Dassault System after seeing the massive success of SolidWorks.